mkloubert/nativescript-enumerable/README.md

 ## Demo app

-The [demo app](https://github.com/mkloubert/nativescript-enumerable/tree/master/demo) contains example to all functions and methods.
+The [demo app](https://github.com/mkloubert/nativescript-enumerable/tree/master/demo) contains examples to all functions and methods.

 It also contains a code editor where **you can enter own code and run it!**